-Technical Lead – Community Health Systems, Gender and Empowerment
+Technical Lead – Community Health Systems and Gender

 Cathy Green is a social development and health systems consultant with extensive experience in the health sector.
 She has worked in a senior advisory capacity for several large health systems strengthening programmes over the last decade.
 She has 18 years of experience supporting the design, appraisal and evaluation of health systems strengthening, maternal, newborn and child health, reproductive and sexual health, primary health care, malaria, and eye care projects and programmes in Africa and Asia.
 She is a specialist in partnership development and engagement strategies.

 Key areas of Cathy’s expertise include:

 - Demand-side interventions to improve MNCH

 - Gender analysis

 - Qualitative research

 Most recently Cathy was the lead technical adviser for the More Mobilising Access to Maternal Health Services, Zambia (MORE MAMaZ) programme funded by Comic Relief, playing a key role in formulating the overall programme approach and lead community engagement adviser to it’s predecessor, the UK aid-funded Moblising Access to Maternal Health Services, Zambia (MAMaZ) programme.